Frequently Asked Questions

 University of Illinois at Urbana-Champaign

 Contained within this page is frequently asked questions by students and their accompanying answers.
-Please look over both the syllabus and the content on this page for commonly asked questions prior to writing an e-mail or posting on the discussion forum.
+Please look over both the policies and the content on this page for commonly asked questions prior to writing an e-mail or posting on the discussion forum.

 STAT 385 serves as an engaging undergraduate course in statistical programming with the target audience being Statistics majors.
 The course requires a considerable time investment due to the weekly homework assignments that alternate between being individual and group based work, two exams, and mastery of new statistical computing knowledge.
 One benefit of taking STAT 385 as an undergraduate is the course counts as an advanced elective toward either the Statistics Major or the Statistics Minor (see the Statistics Department’s Undergraduate Advising Website for details).
 This means that STAT 385 is used in-lieu of a 400-level statistics course.
 As a result, topics in STAT 385 may be of a stronger nature than a typical 300-level course.